What is the SocialGood Project?

 - The economic merits that can be obtained when holding one SocialGood depend on the buying activities of the holder.

-For example, assuming a cash back rate of 10% when SocialGood is held, a consumer spending 1 Million yen at a alliance company has a value of 100,000 yen.
+For example, assuming a cash back rate of 10% when SocialGood is held, a consumer spending 1 Million yen at an alliance company has a value of 100,000 yen.
 Meanwhile, a person spending 10 Million yen has a value of 1 Million yen.
+In this respect, it is different from securities offering equal value uniformly to holders.

-SocialGood tokens are based on the ERC-20 Token Standard, which is highly safe and commonly used around the world and are issued using Ethereum blockchains from offices in Japan.
+SocialGood tokens are based on the ERC-20 Token Standard, which is highly safe and commonly used around the world and are issued using Ethereum blockchains from offices in Social Good Foundation Malta Ltd.

 The token issuing body, Social Good Foundation, Inc., is a Japanese company.
 Social Good, which is targeted globally, is based in Japan because Japan was determined to be the best place in terms of liquidity of the SocialGood cryptocurrency.